 I-20 and Student Visas

-The Office of International Affairs (OIA) will contact new international students directly, shortly after they have indicated that they intend to enroll.
-OIA will assist in the process of obtaining the correct documentation you will need to obtain your authorization to study in a US university, and is available to answer questions about the process.
+The Tufts International Center will contact new international students directly, shortly after they have indicated that they intend to enroll.
+The International Center will assist in the process of obtaining the correct documentation you will need to obtain your authorization to study in a US university, and is available to answer questions about the process.

 Health and Wellness